Falk358/Bert_NER/README.md

 ## Setup

-you need to install  `pipenv` and have `python 3.10` installed.
-Run `pipenv install` to install all dependencies.
+Please run the provided setup script `setup.sh`.
+It will create a virual environment and install the dependencies in `requirements.txt` into it.

 ## Run

-To run the project, run `pipenv run python3 bert_ner.py`
+To run the project, run `source env/bin/activate` followed by `python3 bert_ner.py`